 To keep you and others safe, walk around the land before mulching, and always be looking around and in front of the skid steer while operating.
 During your walk, look for rocks, fence wire, or other potentially damaging items.

 Debris, rocks and chips will ricochet toward the operator.
 For operator safety, all mulcher manufacturers require installing shatterproof cab windows and some advise using a falling object protection system (FOPS) for operator safety.

 KEEP IT LOW AND SLOW

 When using a forestry disc mulcher attachment, always be cautious when lifting the mulcher more than a few feet off the ground.
-The disc bottom should be kept out of the operators view.
-The operator should never see the disc bottom during operation.
-It's best to keep it out of sight to prevent material from being thrown at the operator and equipment.
+The disc bottom should be kept out of the operator's view.
+If you can't see the disc bottom, you're less likely to have material thrown at you or your equipment.

 Travel at a safe speed to avoid losing control of the attachment.
-Reduce your speed when driving over rough terrain, on a slope or turning to avoid overturning the mulcher.
+To avoid overturning the mulcher, reduce your speed when driving over rough terrain, on slopes, or while turning.

 Find THE RIGHT disc mulcher for your job